abpanic/WebDev101/README.md

 Compiled by [Abhilash Panicker](https://dbugr.vercel.app/)

-# Web Dev Basics for RestfulAPI debugging
+# Web Dev Basics for Rest API and WebServices debugging

 Following is a self-learn module with 24-lesson curriculum which is all about JavaScript, CSS, and HTML basics.
 Each lesson includes pre- and post-lesson quizzes, written instructions to complete the lesson, a solution, an assignment and more.
 Our project-based pedagogy allows you to learn while building, a proven way for new skills to 'stick'.